 Canonized on 10-1-2000

-He was amongst the first in his class at school, and served Mass each morning Mass.
-On the advice of Fr Garelli the Rector of the Oratory, he entered the Novitiate and became a Salesian.
-In 1922 Bishop Versiglia was in Turin who spoke of the missions to the Brothers.
-Callistus told him: "Bishop, you will see me in China".
+He was amongst the first in his class at school, and served Mass each morning.
+On the advice of Fr.
+Garelli, the Rector of the Oratory, he entered the Novitiate and became a Salesian.
+In 1922, Bishop Versiglia was in Turin and spoke of the missions to the Brothers.
+Callistus told him: "Bishop, you will see me in China."

-Callistus was sent to Macao, and then for two years to Timor where he edified everyone, including the rector, for his goodness and apostolic zeal.
-“My good mother”, he wrote, “pray that your Callistus may not be just a hlaf priest but completely the priest”.
+Callistus was sent to Macao, and then for two years, to Timor, where he edified everyone, including the rector, for his goodness and apostolic zeal.
+“My good mother,” he wrote, “pray that your Callistus may not be just a half priest but completely the priest.”

 Back to China - Linchow mission

-On February 13, 1930 Fr Caravario was in Shiuchow to accompany the bishop on his pastoral visit to the Linchow mission.
+On February 13, 1930, Fr.
+Caravario was in Shiuchow to accompany the bishop on his pastoral visit to the Linchow mission.
 Some young boys and girls went with them; they had been studying in Shiuchow.
 On February 25, a group of Bolshevik pirates stopped the bishop’s boat, wanting to take the girls.
-Bishop Versiglia and Fr Callistus stopped them.
+Bishop Versiglia and Fr.
+Callistus stopped them.
 They were taken by force and ultimately shot, but before they were killed they heard one another’s confessions.
 Their last breath was spent for their beloved China.
-Paul VI declared them martyrs in 1976, John Paul II declared them Blessed in 1983 and canonised them on October 1, 2000.
+Paul VI declared them martyrs in 1976, John Paul II declared them Blessed in 1983 and canonized them on October 1, 2000.